All Episodes

 I'm hoping so.

-we had a recess rally on the 22nd of August at Kiwanis Park, and um Mr. Tanner was not very cooperative in a lot of uh town hall meetings for August.
+We had a recess rally on the 22nd of August at Kiwanis Park, and Mr. Tanner was not very cooperative in a lot of town hall meetings for August, but he did accept my invitation.

-For that I'm very grateful.
+For that, I'm very grateful.

 While there, he spoke to us at great length about the different things going on.

-Um there was some debate as to, you know, the offshore drilling.
+There was some debate as to, you know, the offshore drilling.

 He had said that he was going to vote for it, and as it turned out, he voted against it.